-By 2020, the ratio of training deep learning models to inference within enterprises will rapidly shift to 1:51 , versus 1:1 where we see it today.
-Intel refers to this impending shift as ‘inference at scale’ – and it marks deep learning’s coming of age moment.
+By 2020, our conservative prediction is that the ratio of training deep learning models to applying them in the real world (inference) will shift to potentially well over to 1:51 , versus 1:1 where we see it today.
+This impending shift to ‘inference at scale’ marks deep learning’s coming of age moment.

 Why?
-Because whereas training focuses on feeding and inputting data into a model, inference is how applications run; it allows enterprises to monetize AI, launching new applications or services by applying their trained models to new data sets.
+Because the moment a model is deployed is the moment it allows enterprises to monetize AI, launching new applications or services by applying their trained models to new data sets.

 With this in mind, it makes sense for enterprises to start preparing for inference at scale now, by selecting the hardware and software infrastructure best-suited for their AI applications.